Hello my dear friends!

 - Numbers Aren’t Everything But They Are Interesting

 When it was all said and done, I ended with 55 friends who are a part of my journey and are curious to see where “Year As” will take me.
 That feels nice.
 At first glance it may not seem like a lot, but really, I have gotten a little more than a new follower every week.
 That is super inspiring for me!
-Those number may not get me major sponsorships, but it does let me know that people care.
-And ultimately, that’s really all I want to help people or at the least intrigue people.
+Those number may not get me major sponsorships, but it does let me know that people care, and ultimately, that’s really all I want.
+I want to help people or at the least intrigue people.

 - YEAR AS THE BLOG IS THE BEST